gozdemadendere/gozdemadendere/README.md

 <img width="1375" alt="Screen Shot 2023-12-08 at 6 55 58 PM" src="https://github.com/gozdemadendere/gozdemadendere/assets/90986708/52581966-83b7-439f-9eff-f764100412c3">

 📌 I am an experienced and highly motivated Data Scientist / Data Analyst with a Bachelor of Science in Statistics.
-In my previous roles, I successfully analyzed and interpreted large datasets, using tools such as SQL, Excel, and Tableau, to provide actionable insights and answer key business questions.
-I am dedicated to continuously improving my analytical skills and thriving in collaborative team environments, always delivering effective solutions to drive organizational success.
+In my previous roles, I analyzed and interpreted large datasets, using tools such as SQL, Excel, and Tableau, to provide actionable insights and answer key business questions.
+I am dedicated to continuously learning, improving my analytical skills, and thriving in collaborative team environments, always delivering effective solutions.

+🎯 My ultimate goal is to use my passion for leveraging data to demonstrate my skills to help organizations make data-driven decisions and achieve their strategic business goals.

 💻 I've always had a strong passion for improving my coding skills, especially in Python and advanced SQL.
 To this end, I honed my programming skills through two Data Science bootcamps: WBS Coding School-Berlin and Miuul (still ongoing).